-The Treasurer presents the auditor's report to the August Board Meeting.
-The auditor's report is accepted by the committee and this is recorded in the minutes.
+The Treasurer presents the auditor's report and audited financial statements to the called meeting of the Board of Directors of CFSC in late June.
+The audited statements are approved by the CFSC board members and this is recorded in the minutes.
 It is customary to record our thanks to the auditor.

-Staff ensure that audited financial statements are available during the sessions of Canadian Yearly Meeting.
-Copies of the audited financial statements are available from the CFSC office on request.
+The General Secretary ensures that copies of the audited financial statements are available during the annual sessions of Canadian Yearly Meeting.
+Copies of the audited financial statements are available from the CFSC office on request and it is posted on the CFSC website alongside the Annual Report.

-Tracking Ancillary Political Activity (1999)
+Tracking Ancillary Political Activity (2013)

-When staff members engage in political activity, they should record the amount of time spent in this manner and not any significant expenses (travel, printing, postage, etc.) Related to the activity.
+When staff members engage in political activity, they must record the amount of time spent in this manner and note any significant expenses (travel, printing, postage, etc.) related to the activity.
 This also includes expenses incurred by volunteers and paid by CFSC.